Parallel self-testing of EPR pairs under computational assumptions: Applications

 In this section, we present a protocol in \cref{fig:protocol_dimension} for testing the quantum dimension of an efficient device.
 This protocol is a simplified version of the self-testing protocol in \cref{fig:protocol}.

-There exists an efficient honest quantum prover that is accepted by the dimension-testing protocol with probability $\geq 1-\negl$.
-The strategy of this prover follows that described in the proof of \cref{thm:completeness}, except it is simpler because there is no need to apply controlled-$\sigmaz$ gates.
-In particular, when $q = 0$, the honest prover measures $N$ qubits in the computational basis, and when $q = 1$, it measures $N$ qubits in the Hadamard basis.
-Moreover, there exists an efficient classical verifier, which again follows from the efficient function generation and efficient decoding properties of ENTCFs.
+There exists an efficient honest quantum device that is accepted by the dimension test with probability $\geq 1-\negl$.
+The strategy of this device follows that described in the proof of \cref{thm:completeness}, except it is simpler because there is no need to apply controlled-$\sigmaz$ gates.
+In particular, when $q = 0^N$, the honest device measures $N$ qubits in the computational basis, and when $q = 1^N$, it measures $N$ qubits in the Hadamard basis.
+Moreover, there exists an efficient classical verifier, which again follows from the efficient function generation and efficient decoding properties of ENTCFs (\cref{property:efficient_generation,property:efficient_decoding}).
 We omit a formal completeness proof.

+We first show in \cref{thm:approx_qubits} that if the device can pass this protocol with high probability, it must have $N$-approximate qubits following the definitions given in \cite{Vidick_Fsmp_2021}.
+We reproduce these definitions below for completeness. \begin{defn} The Pauli group on $n$ qubits, denoted by $\calP_n$, is the multiplicative group of order $2\cdot 4^n$ defined by